matthewyang204/NotepadEE/README.md

 # Notepad==
 Have you ever wanted to jot something down on a Unix system and wished the Windows Notepad were there?
 Then you can use Notepad==!
 Notepad== is a quick and simple text editor for POSIX systems.
+It's also a good replacement for the newly bloated UWP Notepad and has more support for encoding and such.

 # Linux